vb213/MidiRaw/README.md

 All you need for compiling the Plug-in is the [JUCE framework](https://juce.com) with version 5.4.7 and an IDE (eg. Xcode, Microsoft Visual Studio).

 - Clone/download the repository
-- Install and add the fftw3 library (not necessary for macOS)
 - Open the .jucer-file with the Projucer (part of JUCE)
 - Set your global paths within the Projucer
 - If necessary: add additional exporters for your IDE